-Cash, margin deposits on derivative financial instruments, interest receivable, dividends receivable and subscriptions of units receivable are classified and measured at amortized cost.
-Similarly, management fees payable, redemptions of units payable and other accrued expenses are classified and measured at amortized cost.
+Cash, margin deposits on derivative financial instruments, dividends receivable, subscriptions of units receivable, management fees payable, redemption of units payable and other accrued expenses are classified and measured at amortized cost.
 Amortized cost approximates fair value for these assets and liabilities due to their short-term maturity.